Microapp: Requirements and characteristics

-Micro apps differentiate from traditional web or mobile applications by how the end-user interacts with them.
+Microapps differentiate from traditional web or mobile applications by how the end-user interacts with them.
 Consequently, they can be embedded in websites or viewed online to bypass app stores and are typically built to provide a focused experience to the user.

 Usage

-Micro apps are typically used for commercial purposes to reduce development costs for projects not requiring the large scope of a traditional web or mobile application.
+Microapps are typically used for commercial purposes to reduce development costs for projects not requiring the large scope of a traditional web or mobile application.
 In addition, they are often used to showcase in-depth information or enrich marketing material with interactivity.
 Lately, micro apps are being used to boost productivity by providing quick tools to people to reuse best practices.

-Users have been interacting with micro apps for a while with suites like Office365 and Google Workspace, where each one of their end-user services could be considered as a micro-app.
-All these micro apps share a unique identity manager to provide a unified user experience.
+Users have been interacting with microapps for a while with suites like Microsoft 365 and Google Workspace, where each one of their end-user services could be considered as a microapp.
+All these microapps share a unique identity manager to provide a unified user experience.

 Benefits

-Replacing monolith systems with micro apps provide several advantages like:
+Replacing monolith systems with microapps provide several advantages like: